learn-co-curriculum/phase-0-pac-2-logging-in-javascript/README.md

 of expressions &mdash; some of them simple string values, and some of them variables &mdash; with commas between each one.

-We can also use string interpolation inside our `console.log()` to do the same
+Alternatively, we can use string interpolation inside our `console.log()` to do the same thing:
-thing:

 ```js
 console.log(`Age: ${age}, Can work: ${canWork}, Can enlist: ${canEnlist}, Is a legal adult: ${isAdult}, Can drink: ${canDrink}`);